By: Posted on Published:

 Here is a brief history of Women of Faith.
 At just 19, I was in college and got a job at New Life Clinics – answering the phone for their radio show.
 The founder, Steve Arterburn also founded Women of Faith.
 The New Life offices were right next to the WOF offices (WOFfices as we affectionately called them.)

 Fast forward a year, I started at WOF.
 Shortly after I joined the company, WOF was acquired by Thomas Nelson Publishers.

 In 2014, Women of Faith was sold to WME – also known as Willow Morris Endeavors.
 There, WOF lived under the Live Events umbrella.

 In 2017, the Women of Faith brand – as well as The Belong Tour (another event put on by the WOF team) sold to GJ Reynolds and Alita Reynolds.
-Since then, the live events were dissolved and the only remaining element that is not associated with the original team is social media.

 My Time at WOF